 This query uses the

-~agent.check-in metric to verify that the agents are reporting in.
-By applying a second argument to the alert query, you capture series that have stopped reporting a value in the last 5 minutes and have had at least 1 value reported in the last hour.
+~agent.check-in metric to verify that the agents are reporting.
+By applying a second argument to the alert query, you capture any time series that reported at least 1 value in the last hour and that stopped reporting in the last 5 minutes.